Harvey Weinstein Reportedly Got A Socially Distant Prison Visit From 27-Year-Old Girlfriend, Alexandra Vino

 As the New York Post noted, Vino and Weinstein are rumored to have been dating for some time, and she has publicly defended him against the multiple accusations of rape.

-Weinstein is serving a 23-year sentence after being convicted on a series of sexual assault charges, and could face the potential of even more time behind bars.
+Weinstein is serving a 23-year sentence after being convicted on a series of sexual assault charges and could face the potential of even more time behind bars.
 As The Inquisitr reported, he faces three new charges of rape in California in addition to his existing count of rape and forcible oral copulation, two counts of sexual battery, and another count of sexual penetration by use of force.
 He could spend up to 140 years to life behind bars if convicted on all counts, the report noted.

 Weinstein faces allegations from a number of women, many of whom said he forced himself on them.
 Los Angeles District Attorney Jackie Lacey released a statement regarding his newest charges praising the women who came forward.

 “I am thankful to the first women who reported these crimes and whose courage have given strength to others to come forward,” she said.

 “The willingness of these latest victims to testify against a powerful man gives us the additional evidence we need to build a compelling criminal case.”

 It was not clear when he would face trial in California.